 Glaucoma is one of the leading causes of blindness in the world.
 It belongs to a group of eye diseases that lead to damaging the main vision nerve — the optic nerve.
 In the early stages of the disease, glaucoma has no symptoms at all.
 Often, it’s not until the disease is at an advanced stage that vision loss becomes evident, and by then your eyesight may have suffered irreversible damage.

 For this reason, it’s important to take measures to protect your vision, even if you have normal eyesight.
-We’ll be discussing what you can do to prevent glaucoma in celebration of Glaucoma Awareness Month.
+We’ll be discussing what you can do to prevent glaucoma.
 But first, a bit of background on this common eye disease.

 What Is Glaucoma?